Lawyer: Legal advice

 Legal advice is the application of abstract principles of law to the concrete facts of the client's case to advise the client about what they should do next.
 In some jurisdictions, only a properly licensed lawyer may provide legal advice to clients for good consideration, even if no lawsuit is contemplated or is in progress.
 In these jurisdictions, even conveyancers and corporate in-house counsel must first get a license to practice, though they may actually spend very little of their careers in court.
 Some jurisdictions have made the violation of such a rule the crime of unauthorized practice of law.

 In other countries, jurists who hold law degrees are allowed to provide legal advice to individuals or to corporations, and it is irrelevant if they lack a license and cannot appear in court.
 Some countries go further; in England and Wales, there is no general prohibition on the giving of legal advice.
 Singapore does not have any admission requirements for in-house counsel.
 Sometimes civil law notaries are allowed to give legal advice, as in Belgium.

-In many countries, non-jurist accountants may provide what is technically legal advice in tax and accounting matters.
+In many countries, non-jurist accountants may provide what is technically considered legal advice in tax and accounting matters.